Almonte, Spain: La Venida de la Virgen

 From 1589 on, the virgin has been taken from El Rocío to Almonte on a round trip each 7 years, staying in Almonte for 9 months.
 During these months, it tours the streets twice, after the arrival and then before leaving.
 The streets of Almonte are decorated with handmade white flowers and many lights, rosemary and fronds and arches.
 A huge structure called "Ephemeral Cathedral of Almonte" is also built on the main square.
 Nearly 200,000 people gather in the town during these special days when the Virgin tours the streets.
 The places involved in the route are completely closed to traffic and the entire town gets under a kind of siege with high security measures involving police, firefighters, helicopters and ambulances ready to act.
-Although originally a religious event, it is now a leisure festivity that brings a great economic benefit to the town, with dozens of businesses temporarily becoming pubs, cafés and restaurants exclusively during the nine months that the Virgin stays in town.
+Although originally a religious event, it is now a leisure festivity that brings a great economic benefit to the town, with dozens of businesses temporarily becoming pubs, cafés and restaurants exclusively during the nine months that the Virgin remains in town.